Top 10 Things To Do In Arnhem…

 In front of Rozet you can find a large ‘party ardvark’.
 It’s been chilling there since 2015, placed there as a gift to the city by Burgers’ Zoo who celebrated 100 years of the zoo being open.
 At the local Burgers’ Zoo, you may be able to spot a glimpse of an ardvark if you are lucky.
 Just like the 15m large statue in the city centre, ardvarks are not the most active of animals.
 During the day they are mostly asleep.

 Feel free to climb the statue’s belly, it’s allowed!
 Just like it’s allowed to slide down the railing of the stair at the Rozet building.

 Eusebius Church/Glass Balcony

 The No. 1 spot is for the Eusebius Church.
+This Top sightseeing in Arnhem activity is something special.
 The church has been under construction for the last 10 years but slowly the scaffolding gets taken down and a beautiful building appears!

 During the Battle of Arnhem, the Eusebius church got hit pretty hard.
 You can see lots of photos at the church from before and after the war.

 Learn more about the most iconic building in Arnhem during your visit to the church.
 Buy a ticket for the panorama lift that takes you up the 73m high tower.

 The lift makes a stopover at 63 metres so visitors can stand on the glass balconies to view the exterior of the restored tower.
 The famous Disney gargoyles, added after the Second World War, can be seen from the balconies, along with characters more familiar to a Dutch public like Ollie B. Bommel and Tom Poes (a Tom-Thumb figure).
 The gargoyles include G.C.
 Foeken, a clergyman fiercely opposed to these playful sculptures.
 During their stopover, visitors can also admire the imposing carillon, one of the largest in Europe.